 Starting from 1 July 2017 first home buyers have been able to make voluntary superannuation contributions to use towards a deposit for your first home under the First Home Super Saver Scheme (FHSSS).
-The total amount of either concessional or non-concessional contributions you can make under this scheme is capped at $15,000 a year, to a maximum of $30,000 in total over multiple years.
+The total amount of either concessional or non-concessional contributions you can make and then later claim under this scheme is capped at $15,000 a year, to a maximum of $30,000 in total over multiple years.
 Only voluntary (Concessional or Non-Concessional) contributions, plus their associated earnings, can be released (subject to meeting eligibility criteria) from superannuation from 1 July 2018 under FHSSS.

 7. Downsizer contributions:

 From 1 July 2018, if you are 65 or over and planning on downsizing your family home of 10+ years, you and your spouse may be able to contribute up to $300,000 from the sale proceeds to superannuation as a downsizer contribution.
-Downsizer contributions do not count towards neither your concessional or non-concessional contribution caps and your total superannuation balance is not a criteria to qualify.
+Downsizer contributions do not count towards either your concessional or non-concessional contribution caps and your total superannuation balance is not a criteria to qualify.
 Check the eligibility criteria to make sure you qualify.